eldadru/ksniff/README.md

 1. make install

-"make install" will compile a static tcpdump binary and will copy all the required files to your .kube plugins folder.
+'make install' will compile a static tcpdump binary and will copy all the required files to your ~/.kube/plugins folder.

  if you only want to install the plugin files without compiling tcpdump use: